 The majority of forensic scientists also have master’s degrees in forensic science or a related discipline like toxicology or biochemistry.
 Careers at higher levels, such as working directly for the government, may require you to have a doctorate as well.

 Now that you have an education, it’s time to put that learning to the test!
-Find a job in forensic science either in a police department, hospital, or crime laboratory.
+Find a job in forensic science, either in a police department, hospital, or crime laboratory.

 You won’t be able to join the field as an independent forensic scientist right away.
 You’ll have to first complete extensive training under a senior forensic scientist.

 Make sure at this stage you understand the fundamental concepts of forensic science, learning from your mentors.
-As you’ll be working with industry professionals, this is a great opportunity to further develop your learning over the next 3 years.
+As you’ll be working with industry professionals, this is a great opportunity to further develop your learning over the next three years.

 The competition for forensic scientist jobs is fierce, so you must submit the best resume possible.
 To strengthen your resume, you should consider obtaining professional certifications to better your expertise.